joohhnnn/cannon-rs/crates/cannon/README.md

 # `cannon`

-The cannon crate provides a high-level interface to run the Cannon kernel, which consists of the [MIPS32 emulator][mipsevm] as well as the [preimage oracle server][preimage-oracle].
+The cannon crate provides a high-level interface to run the Cannon kernel, which consists of the [MIPS32 emulator][fpvm] as well as the [preimage oracle server][preimage-oracle].

 The interaction between these two processes is fully synchronous.
 While the emulator is running, the preimage oracle